tokumine/couch/README.md

 3. OpenAI python library: https://github.com/openai/openai-python
 4. python pyaudio (and it's dependencies): https://cs.gmu.edu/~marks/112/projects/PlaySong.pdf
 5. OpenAI account and API key: https://beta.openai.com/docs/api-reference/authentication
+6. Elevenlabs account for TTS: https://beta.elevenlabs.io/
-6. currently uses inbuilt MacOS "sayTTS" for TTS.
+6. currently uses inbuilt MacOS "afplay" for TTS playback.
 So needs OSX.
 Will change this.

 ## Usage:
 1. Install the requirements
-2. Set your OpenAI API key in couch.py
+2. Copy .env_sample to .env and set your OpenAI and Elevenlabs API keys
-3. Set your name, MBTI personality type, spoken languages and generation in couch.py
+3. Set your name, MBTI personality type in .env
 4. Run: `sudo python couch.py` (sudo needed for audio on mac)
 5. Audio will be recorded in a turntaking fashion
 6. Press space to stop recording your turn (first time couch will download the whisper model)
-7. Say "bye" to exit
+7. Say "bye" to exit (buggy)

 ## TODO
 1. fix multilingual
-2. make TTS less dependent on OSX
+2. make TTS playback less dependent on OSX